ARM-software/acle/cmse/cmse.md

 When the pointer p points to non-secure memory, it is possible for its value to change after the memory accesses used to perform the array bounds check, but before the memory access used to index the array.
-Such an asynchronous change to non-secure memory would render this array bounds check useless.
+This asynchronous change to non-secure memory would render this array bounds check useless.

+<span id="requirement-4" class="requirement-box"></span>

-> **4** Secure code must handle non-secure memory as volatile.
+> Secure code must handle non-secure memory as volatile.

-The above example shows a case that can be handled by the developer as follows:
+The introductory example of the section [Volatility of non-secure memory](#volatility-of-non-secure-memory) shows a case that you can handle as follows:

 ``` c
 int array[N]